Degget1986/sdk-javascript/docs/AmbrosusEventEntryTypes.md

 `images` is a dictionary that can hold any number of urls to images, with the identifiers stored as keys (this can be used to distinguish sizes, orientations, etc.)

-VLAD: suggest we add a little more structure for the value (e.g. if we want to add legend or more infos about the image).
 We only expect a `url` field, the others are not validated/checked/enforced.

 ```json